 5) Internet savvy : Newer generation people are tech savvy and don’t mind to trade completely only.
 If you are like then, discount brokers would be a good fit and if you are someone who prefers to know the face of the brokers, this list would be of little use to you as I have not included any local brokers here.
 But if you do use local brokers, I would suggest that at least compare there brokerages with some of the new discount brokers to see how much money you are loosing by way of higher brokerage.

-(Update 23/09/2014) In the last one year, With the increase in internet penetration, I have added some of the major discount brokers also in the top 10 list.
+In the last one year, with the increase in internet penetration, I have added some of the major discount brokers also in the top 10 list.
 They are not the largest but are giving full service brokers a run for there money and increasing there market share every quarter.
 I would suggest to read there reviews before finalizing your brokers.
 Times are changing and I think that in next couple of years more and more brokers would move from being a Full service broker to discount brokers.
+And as far as safety of discount brokers are concerned, most of the brokers have a robust risk management in place and follow stringent SEBI rules.

 Best discount brokers in India

-1) Zerodha : They are one of the new stock broker in India which have started discount trading in India.
-They have a very competitive brokerage structure and decent customer service.
+1) Zerodha : They are one of the largest Discount broker in India having more than 50,000 clients since starting in 2009.
+They have a very competitive brokerage structure (Rs 20 per trade) and good customer service.
+The account opening process is also very easy and most of the work can be completed online.
 These type of discount brokers are new in India and providing tough competition to full service brokers.
-You can find detailed review about Zerodha here.
+You can find detailed review about Zerodha review here.

 2) RKSV : RKSV is a discount broker operating from Mumbai.
 They provide very competitive rates of Rs 20 per trade irrespective of the size of the trade, with 5 free trades per month for life.
-They also have unlimited tradings plan in which, for a fixed monthly fee, the customer can do unlimited trading at zero brokerage.
+They also have a unlimited plan monthly plan for traders who trade a lot.
+There account opening process is also very easy and most of the work can be completed online.
 You can find RKSV review here.

-3) TradeJine: They are another discount Brokers operating out of Bangalore.
+3) SAS online: They are discount Brokers which have the most competitive rate of Rs 9 per trade.
+They even offer an unlimited trading plan starting from Rs 999.
+They are based out of Bangalore.
 They do provide NEST and ODIN platform and have a very competitive brokerage rate of Rs 20 per trade irrespective of the volume of the trades.
-You can find a detailed review of Tradejini here.
+You can find a detailed review of SAS Online review here.

 Best Full service brokers in India